-In Colorado, failure to pay tax on gaming proceeds in violations of state tax provisions is a criminal offense.
+In Colorado, failure to pay tax on gaming proceeds in violation of state tax provisions is a criminal offense.
 Failure to pay taxes under the Colorado Limited Gaming Act can be a misdemeanor or felony offense, depending on the reason for failing to pay.
 Felony failure to pay gaming taxes is punishable by up to 3 years in prison and a fine of up to $100,000.
 In this article, our Colorado criminal defense lawyers will address:

 - 1. What are gaming taxes in Colorado?